Innmind/documentation/docs/philosophy/explicit.md

 - no code will have unforeseen global behaviour
 - no package installation will automatically change a behaviour of a program
-- you call Innmind code
+- you call Innmind code, not the other way around

 This means that to understand your program you can always _go to the definition_ of the function you're using.
 You can traverse your whole program from entrypoint to low level calls to the system with this approach.